talha915/dice_devops_final_project_client/README.md

 # Project Overview
-This project involves setting up a client-server architecture using Docker, deploying the containers on AWS EC2 instances, and automating the deployment process using CI/CD pipelines and Terraform.

-# 1. Docker Setup
+This repository contains the setup and deployment instructions for a server-client application using Docker, Docker Compose, AWS EC2, and Terraform.

-##   1.1 Base Image
+## Base Image and Dockerfile

+1. **Choose a Base Image:**
-     Choose an appropriate base image from the Official Images list.
+   - Selected an appropriate base image from the [Official Docker Images list](https://hub.docker.com/search?q=&type=image).

-##   1.2 Dockerfile for Client Container
+2. **Create Dockerfile for Client Container:**
-     Created a Dockerfile for the client container with the following specifications:
+   - Created a `Dockerfile` for the server container with the following specifications:

-###  Volume Mounting:
+     - Installed necessary packages and dependencies.
-    - Used a volume named clientvol and mounted it at /clientdata in the container.
+     - Created a volume named "clientvol" mounted at `/clientdata` in the container.
-### Package Installation:
+     - Copied the client application code into the container.
-    Installed necessary packages and dependencies required for the client application.
+     - Defined the command to run the client application.

-### Client Application:
-### Functionality:
+3. **Docker Compose for Server Container:**
--    Connects to the server and receives a file.
+   - Defined and ran the server container using Docker Compose.

+4. **Docker Compose for Client Container:**
+   - Created a Docker Compose configuration for the client container which:
--    Saves the received file in the /clientdata directory.
+     - Saves the received file in the `/clientdata` directory.
      - Verifies the file's integrity by checking the received checksum.
-##  1.3 Docker Compose
-    Used Docker Compose to define and run the client container.

-# 2. AWS EC2 Instances
-## 2.1 EC2 Instances
+## AWS EC2 Instances

+1. **Create EC2 Instances:**
    - Created two AWS EC2 instances (VMs):
-- Server Container: Hosting the server container.
+     - One for hosting the server container.
-- Client Container: Hosting the client container.
+     - Another for hosting the client container.
-- Instance Type: t2.micro (AWS Free Tier).

-## 2.2 VPC and Subnets
+   - Used the `t2.micro` instance type, which is covered under the AWS free tier.

+2. **Configure Networking:**
-   Configured the VPC and subnets to allow communication between the two EC2 instances.
+   - Configured the VPC and subnets to allow communication between the two EC2 instances.

-## 2.3 Terraform
+3. **Terraform Automation:**
-   Used Terraform for infrastructure automation.
+   - Used Terraform for infrastructure automation to create and manage the EC2 instances and networking configuration.

-# 3. Git Repositories and CI/CD
+   - Configured Terraform state file locking to prevent concurrent modifications:
+     - **S3 Bucket**: Used an S3 bucket to store the Terraform state file.
+     - **DynamoDB Table**: Used a DynamoDB table for state locking and concurrency control.

-## 3.1 Repositories
+## CI/CD Pipelines

+1. **Git Repositories:**
-   Created two separate Git repositories for the server and client codebases.
+   - Created two separate Git repositories for the server and client codebases.

-## 3.2 CI/CD Pipelines
+2. **CI/CD Pipelines Setup:**
-   Set up CI/CD pipelines for both repositories to:
+   - Set up CI/CD pipelines for both repositories:
--   Push Images: Push images to a public registry like Docker Hub.
+     - Pushed Docker images to a public registry (Docker Hub).
--   Private Git Runners: Configure the corresponding VMs as private Git runners.
+     - Configured the corresponding VMs as private Git runners.

-# Deployment:
-  - Update the image tag in Docker Compose.
-  - Pull the new image and deploy it as part of the CD process.
+     - Updated the image tag in Docker Compose, pulled the new image, and deployed it as part of the Continuous Deployment (CD) process.

-# 3.3 Email Notifications
+3. **Email Notifications:**
-- Integrated email notifications for CI/CD pipeline events.
+   - Integrated email notifications for build and deployment statuses.

+## Requirements

+1. **Server Application:**
+   - The server application is developed using FastAPI and requires the following dependencies:
+     - Listed in `requirements.txt`.

+2. **Installation and Setup:**
+   - Follow the instructions in the respective repository for detailed setup and installation steps.

+## Usage

+- To run the server and client containers, use Docker Compose commands as defined in the `docker-compose.yml` files.
+- Ensure that AWS EC2 instances are properly configured and can communicate with each other.
+- Check the CI/CD pipeline logs for build and deployment statuses.

+## Notes

+- Ensure that your AWS credentials and Terraform configuration are set up correctly for seamless infrastructure provisioning.
+- The S3 bucket and DynamoDB table for Terraform state locking need to be correctly configured.
+Update the Terraform backend configuration as necessary.
+- Update the Docker images in the registry as needed and reflect changes in the Docker Compose configurations.